-- 1. Accept the Direct Loan(s) through the LancerLink Student Portal by going to "My Financial Aid" and then click on "Award Letter."
-If you would like a smaller loan amount than you have been awarded, contact the Financial Assistance Office at finaid@mountmarty.edu. - 2.
+STEPS TO 1.
+Accept the Direct Loan(s) through the LancerLink Student Portal by going to My Financial Aid and then click on Award Letter.
+If you would like a smaller loan amount than you have been awarded, RECEIVING contact the Financial Assistance Office at finaid@mountmarty.edu .
+YOUR 2.
 First time borrowers at Mount Marty need to complete the Federal Direct Loan Master Promissory Note and Entrance Loan Counseling.
-Please see instructions for completing these processes above under "First Time Borrowers". - 3.
-All direct loan borrowers, both new borrowers and returning borrowers, need to complete the Annual Student Loan Acknowledgement each year before schools can make a first disbursement of the first direct loan for the new award year.
-Complete your Annual Student Loan Acknowledgement online at www.studentaid.gov.
-Go to: "Complete Aid Process" then select "Complete Annual Student Loan Acknowledgement".
-Sign in with your FSA username and password and complete the requirements. - Once you have completed steps 1-3, Mount Marty will process your Federal Direct Loan(s). - 5.
+Please see instructions for completing these processes FEDERAL DIRECT 3. above under "First Time Borrowers".
+Once you have completed steps 1-2, Mount Marty will process your Federal Direct Loan(s).
+LOAN 4.
 At the beginning of the semester, after your enrollment is verified, your loan funds will be applied to your account in the Mount Marty Business Office.
+LUAN your account in the mount marty business once.